ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 [children](#child){.term}.
 As a consequence, the node with minimum key value is at the [root]{.term}.

+### minimum spanning tree
 ### minimal-cost spanning tree
-### minimal spanning tree
+### MST
 ### MCST
-### MST

-Abbreviated as MCST, or sometimes as MST.
-Derived from a [weighted graph]{.term}, the MCST is the [subset]{.term} of the graph's
+Abbreviated as MST, or sometimes as MCST.
+Derived from a [weighted graph]{.term}, the MST is the [subset]{.term} of the graph's
 [edges](#edge){.term} that maintains the connectivitiy of the graph while having lowest total cost (as defined by the sum of the [weights](#weight){.term}
-of the edges in the MCST).
+of the edges in the MST).
 The result is referred to as a [tree]{.term} because it would never have a [cycle]{.term} (since an edge could be removed from the cycle and still preserve connectivity).
 Two